Our Amazing Volunteers at the Pearl Harbor Visitor Center!

 “My husband and I were married in the Great Smoky National Park and had our honeymoon in Acadia [National Park],” she said.
 “We both love the National Park Service and its mission."

-In November 2017, Ann Marie began volunteering at the Pearl Harbor Visitor Center, helping at the front desk by "demystifing" the visitor experience.
-She says takes a lot of personal satisfaction in making sure visitors make the most of their time at the monument.
+In November 2017, Ann Marie began volunteering at the Pearl Harbor Visitor Center, helping at the front desk by "demystifying" the visitor experience.
+She takes great personal satisfaction in ensuring that visitors make the most of their time at the monument.

-Hands down, she says, the highlight to any volunteer day is the swearing in of a National Park Service Junior Ranger.
+Hands down, she says, the highlight of any volunteer day is the swearing-in of a National Park Service Junior Ranger.
 "The kids embrace the exercises and are beginning to develop their own love for one of our country’s greatest gifts – the National Park Service," she said.

 Volunteer Tony Stewart assists guests at the visitor center ticket desk.